wdv4758h/pypy-extradoc/talk/ep2016/slides.rst

 * allocated in a "nursery"

-* when nursery full, find surviving nursery objects and move them out
+* when nursery full, surviving objects are moved out

-* usually work on nursery objects only (fast), but rarely also perform a full GC
+* usually works on nursery objects only (fast), but rarely also perform a full GC